-Musical America’s 2012 Musicians of the Year, cellist David Finckel and pianist Wu Han rank among the most esteemed and influential classical musicians in the world today.
+Cellist David Finckel and pianist Wu Han are recipients of Musical America’s 2012 Musicians of the Year, one of the the highest honors granted to musicians from the music industry in the US.
+They are among the most esteemed and influential classical musicians in the world today.
 The talent, energy, imagination, and dedication they bring to their multifaceted endeavors as concert performers, recording artists, educators, artistic administrators, and cultural entrepreneurs go unmatched.
 Their duo performances have garnered superlatives from the press, public, and presenters alike.

 In high demand year after year among chamber music audiences worldwide, the duo has appeared each season at the most prestigious venues and concert series across the United States, Mexico, Canada, the Far East, and Europe to unanimous critical acclaim.
 For thirty-four years, David Finckel also served as cellist of the Grammy Award-winning Emerson String Quartet.